NeoVertex1/blog/paper/paper.md

 ### Abstract

 The Morphing Infinity Spiral (MIS) combines scaling, rotation, and time-dependent transformations to produce patterns that exhibit partial self-similarity and evolving fractal structures.
 This study examines the breakdown of scale invariance over time, the effects of complex parameters on dynamic behavior, and the emergence of fractal-like features.
+The study overturns the conventional belief that higher entropy necessarily leads to less useful information, demonstrating that increased entropy can enhance information utility in dynamic systems.
+Our findings reveal that system noise, often considered detrimental, can constructively contribute to system resilience and adaptability.
+By analyzing the MIS, we uncover how time-dependent transformations disrupt scale invariance, leading to the emergence of intricate fractal-like structures.
 Computational methods are used to evaluate rotational symmetry, fractal dimensions, and the interplay between scale and time.
 The results provide insights into dynamic systems with evolving symmetry properties and suggest applications in modeling complex phenomena across mathematics and physics.
+The study has implications for fields such as signal processing, quantum computing, and encryption, where controlled randomness and dynamic patterns play crucial roles.

 >i should remake the abstract to point out the most important findings of the paper like this: The assumption that higher entropy always means less useful information GIVE EMPHASIS HERE The belief that information flow must be controlled to be valuable The idea that system noise is always detrimental